srinu-kodi/OneFramework/README.md

 ```

 ## Pending Tasks:
+1. Image masking on certain co-ordinates
-1. Proper logging at each step
+2. Proper logging at each step
-2. Parallel test execution
+3. Parallel test execution
-3. Integration with CI i.e. Jenkins (or) Travis (or) Circle CI (or) Go
+4. Integration with CI i.e. Jenkins (or) Travis (or) Circle CI (or) Go
-4. Recording of test execution
+5. Recording of test execution
-5. Allure Reporting
+6. Allure Reporting

 Moreover I will incorporate if anything pops up in mind, going forward.<br>